-- Garden Plan, enjoy our preserved harvests for meals.
+- Garden plan and enjoy our preserved harvests.

 - Eat lots and lots of squash, start to eat some of the long storage squash as they would of gotten sweeter by now.

-- If it warms up vent tunnels and cold frames.
+- If it warms up, use vent tunnels and cold frames.

 - Write a garden journal and set intentions & goals for the next year.